msturrus/exoplanet_maker/README.md

   -CSS
   -html
   -bootstrap
-  -mongoDB (coming soon!)
+  -mongoDB

 **Unsolved Problems**

 Rings are tricky.
-I also have to clean up the react a LOT.
+I also have to clean up the react.
 Also, lots and lots and lots of CSS to do.
-Also, the whole back end, minus login.

-The camera loses its position in between scene updates
+The camera loses its position in between scene updates.

 There is a momentary flicker while the scene renders.
 Unsure how to fix.